HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Variations.md

 Duplication is also a concern, and similar to ATAC-Seq, MNase-derived nucleosome fragments exhibit extremely high biological duplication.
 The same cautions should be applied with MNase-Seq as with ATAC-Seq (see above).

+Similar to ATAC-Seq above, generating empirical exclusion interval lists from the sample data using the [rmsk2exclusion](applications/rmsk2exclusion.md) may help to avoid regions with excessive coverage and should be considered.

 ### Reference genome scaling